-Our chief executive officer makes recommendations to the committee regarding the base salary and incentive compensation awards for our other executive officers, based on his qualitative judgment regarding each officer's individual performance, along with their experience and time in the role, although the committee makes all final compensation decisions regarding our executive officers.
+Our chief executive officer makes recommendations to the committee regarding the base salary and incentive compensation awards for our other executive officers, based on his qualitative judgment regarding multiple factors including individual performance, experience and time in the role.
 Our chief executive officer is not present when the committee discusses or determines any aspect of his compensation.